droher/baseball.computer/timeball/models/doc_stat_list.md

 {% enddocs %}

 {% docs no_hitters %}
     At an individual level, the number of games in which a pitcher was the only pitcher for their team and pitched a full-length game without allowing any hits.
     At a team level, the "only pitcher" requirement is dropped.
 {% enddocs %}

 {% docs perfect_games %}
     Number of games in which a pitcher was the only pitcher for their team and pitched the entire game without allowing any baserunners.
 At a team level, the "only pitcher" requirement is dropped.
+    Generally considered the most impressive single-game pitching accomplishment.
 {% enddocs %}

 {% docs batters_faced %}